 Some credit card companies help cardholders repay their credit card balance by offering payment plan options.
 Cardholders may be able to secure a better repayment plan that works for their current financial situation.

-Keep in mind, all of these options may vary by creditor.
+Keep in mind that all of these options may vary by creditor.

 Consequences of Missing a Credit Card Payment